OPENAIRINTERFACE/openairinterface5g/targets/ARCH/iqplayer/DOC/iqrecordplayer_usage.md

 The record/replay  are activated and configured using oai configuration parameters

-###Record mode
+### Record mode
 options for record mode are:
 * `subframes-record` Activate record mode
 * `subframes-file` Path of the file used for subframes recording (default is `/tmp/iqfile`)
 * `subframes-max` Maximum count of subframes to be recorded in subframe file (default is 120000)

-Note that the value of --subframes-max parameter needs to be tuned according to your RAM capabilities.
+Note that the value of `--subframes-max` parameter needs to be tuned according to your RAM capabilities.
 The default value is 120000, which allows for 120 seconds of record/replay but will require ~3.6GB of RAM and disk space.
 If RAM does not allow for the parameter value, an error message will be displayed and the run will be aborted.
-In record mode, subframes are copied in specific memory records not to disrupt regular behavior.
+In record mode, to minimize pzerformance impact, subframes are saved into memory and written to disk when the process is terminating .
 When you estimate the recorded sequence is achieved, you should terminate the eNB/RRU by typing `CTRL-C`.
-At that time, up to the value of --subframes-max parameter will be written on disk.
-The eNB/RRU will indicate the exact count of subframes written to disk, which may be less (but not higher) that the value of --subframes-max parameter (120000 by default).
+At that time, up to the value of `--subframes-max` subframes will be written on disk.
+The eNB/RRU will indicate the exact count of subframes written to disk, which may be less (but not higher) that the value of `--subframes-max` parameter (120000 by default).
 The number of subframes written to disk is rounded to an integral number of frames.
-When replaying a file you should always specify the exact number of subframes, and thus use the exact number of subframes written during recording.
-You might experiment unexpected behavior if the number of subframes to be replayed does not match the number of subframes recorded.
-This might be improved in the future.
-Although it is possible to perform recording with a fronthaul setup, it is suggested to perform recording in full eNB mode and then replay in either full or split eNB.
+Although it is possible to perform recording with a fronthaul setup, it is suggested to perform recording in full eNB mode and then replay in either monolithic or split eNB.
 The option can be used while operating full eNB or RCC/RRU linked by NGFI IF5/IF4p5 fronthaul techniques.
 One of the advantage of the record/replay technique is that you can replay on a fronthauling setup a file that has been recorded in full eNB mode.
 This can easily asserts that the fronthauling underlying set up or technique is correct.

 >recording session example: